theznerd/GUIpp/README.md

  - InnerText for elements that use it for the value of the element do not wrap in CDATA right now.
 Currently any unsupported characters are converted to their escaped versions in the xml.
 This is fully supported by the XML parser used for UI++, but decreases readbility of the XML.
 Weigh in on this discussion here: https://github.com/theznerd/GUIpp/issues/10

- ## Download
- You can get the latest version of the application here: https://github.com/theznerd/GUIpp/releases

  ## Changelog
  0.1.1.0-alpha